AnilSathi23/Design-Patterns/README.md

 # Design-Patterns

-Deign Pattern is a reuable and named solution to a recurring problem in a context.
+- A design pattern is a reusable, well-defined solution to a recurring problem within a specific context.

-Patterns are Discovered Not Created.
+- Design patterns are not invented but discovered—they emerge from proven practices and shared experiences.

-OOP Building Blocks
+- Object-Oriented Programming (OOP) Building Blocks: Fundamental principles and concepts that form the foundation of OOP.

 ## Abstraction